2023 Rockswold Health Scholars pictured below

 Application Deadline and Process

-This program’s application and interview process will be joined with the selection process for the Health Scholars Program at the Mayo Clinic.
+This program’s application and interview process will be combined with the selection process for the Health Scholars Program at the Mayo Clinic.

 - Two-Minute Video